gkc741/HandwritingGuesser/README.md

 ## For the future i want to:
 - [ ] Separate training and Inference
 - [ ] Take binary files as input instead of CSV for faster reading
-- [ ] Skipping softmax at Inference and using argmax for optimization
+- [ ] Skipping softmax and loss calc at Inference and using argmax for optimization
 - [ ] Train on data the network hansnt seen
 - [ ] Allow input from my own drawings
 - [ ] Implement Batch trainging